han-yaeger/yaeger-tutorial/docs/tilemaps.md

 constructor of `SpriteEntity`, notice how that constructor accepts the same parameters, but in a different order.

-Add the Class to the package `com.github.hanyaeger.tutorial.entities.map`.
+Add the class to the package `com.github.hanyaeger.tutorial.entities.map`.

-## Create a Tile Map for the Coral
+## Create a tile map for the coral

 ![Edit](images/edit.png) Create a class `CoralTileMap` that extends `TileMap` to the package `com.github.hanyaeger.tutorial.entities.map`.

 As you can see, `CoralTileMap` will need to implement two methods.
-The method `setupEntities()` will be used to register the Entities that are to be used with the `TileMap`.
+The method `setupEntities()` will be used to register the entities that are to be used with the `TileMap`.
 The method `defineMap()` should return a two-dimensional array of `int` values.
-This array is a map of the Scene and tells Yaeger where to place which Entity.
+This array is a map of the scene and tells Yaeger where to place which entity.
 In the next step we will implement both methods.

 ## Implement the `CoralTileMap`

-The method `setupEntities()` should be used to register Entities on the `TileMap`.
+The method `setupEntities()` should be used to register entities on the `TileMap`.
 From this method we should call either `addEntity(int, Class)` or `addEntity(int, Class, Object)`.

 As you can see, these methods accept an `int` and a `Class`, and the second (overloaded) version also accepts an `Object`.
-The `int` is used to figure out which Entity should be placed where.
-The `Class` shows us that this method does not require an instance of the Entity you want to add, but the actual `Class` itself.
+The `int` is used to figure out which entity should be placed where.
+The `Class` shows us that this method does not require an instance of the entity you want to add, but the actual `Class` itself.
 Yaeger will use this `Class` to create the instance.

 The overloaded method, with three parameters can be used to pass a third